-Using API Keys
+Use API Keys

 Prerequisites

-- You have obtained API Keys and got both a
+- You have obtained API Keys (both

 ClientID